 An ambitious project

-By March 2017, Ultra was ready to get to work, and it was clear that this would be a substantial project.
-“We would basically be re-platforming the operations of the entire Sotheby’s Wine business from front to back, including a public-facing website,” says Dave Crouch, COO of Ultra.
+From the beginning, it was clear that this would be a substantial project.
+“We would basically be re-platforming the operations of the entire Sotheby’s Wine business from front to back, including a public-facing website,” says Dave Crouch, COO of Ultra Commerce.
 As a result, Ultra would be handling everything: point of sales (POS), back office, shipping, warehousing, fulfillment, inventory, and the sothebyswine.com website.
 The project would require importing and mapping all of the Sotheby’s Wine legacy data – all orders, accounts, products, and more – from the existing system into Ultra.
 In addition, Ultra would set up an integration with the CyberSource® credit card payment processing platform.

 The first order of business was working with the Sotheby’s Wine team on wireframes.
 It was important that everyone involved understand what the user experience would be and what the architecture would look like.
 Once the wireframes were complete, the Sotheby’s internal design team built the templates for the sothebyswine.com website.
 Ultra then took the design team’s templates and implemented them into Ultra.